bgplab/bgplab/policy/a-locpref-route-map/index.md

 * Prefix filters in the [Minimize the Size of Your BGP Table](4-reduce.md) exercise

 !!!
 Warning
-    Applying routing policy parameters to BGP neighbors doesn't necessarily change the BGP table as the new routing policy might be evaluated only on new incoming updates.
+    Applying routing policy parameters to BGP neighbors doesn't necessarily change the BGP table, as the new routing policy might be evaluated only on new incoming updates.
 You might have to use a command similar to `clear ip bgp * soft in` to tell your router to ask its neighbors to resend their BGP updates.

 ## Verification

 Examine the BGP table on C2 to verify the local preference of routes received from X2.
 You could use the simple **show ip bgp** command and sift through the printout, or use printout filters matching on the next hop (`10.1.0.10`), or display routes from a specific neighbor (assuming your device supports that)[^RA].

-[^RA]: Some devices (example: Arista cEOS) can display routes *received* from a neighbor (before being process by inbound routing policies) and routes *received and accepted* from a neighbor (after the routing policies).
+[^RA]: Some devices (example: Arista cEOS) can display routes *received* from a neighbor (before being processed by inbound routing policies) and routes *received and accepted* from a neighbor (after the routing policies).
 Make sure you use the correct form of the **show** command.

 The following printout uses the last mechanism on Arista cEOS: